Coexistence & Electromagnetic Compatibility (CEMC)

 Research foci

-• sub-systems and complex printed circuit boards
+• Printed circuit boards (PCB)

-• Cable and cable harness modeling (e.g. automotive cable harnesses)
+• Cable- and cable harness modeling (e.g. automotive cable harnesses)

 • Power Integrity and Signal Integrity